artsmia/artstories.md/stories/series-premiere.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_273.jpg)
 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_286.jpg)

 The London series spanned three subjects: Waterloo Bridge, Charing Cross Bridge, and the Houses of Parliament, which was the largest series within the series at over 100 canvases.
 Between 1899 and 1901, he made three separate trips to the city to paint, later writing, "…in London, what I love, above all, is the fog."
-Indeed, like the sun on the Rouen cathedral, fog changed the stone of the bridges, softened the rough edges of the buildings, and played with the surface of the River Thames.
+Indeed, like the sun on the Rouen Cathedral, fog changed the stone of the bridges, softened the rough edges of the buildings, and played with the surface of the River Thames.

 ---